lor95/cv_cer_project/README.md

 Variable `clock_t t1` indicates the time gap between this assignment and the initialization of` clock_t t0`.

-To highlight the various differences of execution we perform various tests on both setups.
+To highlight the various differences of execution, we performed various tests on both setups.
 Below we show a table with snapshots of the software in execution:

 |Setup #1|Setup #2|